cmayer/MitoGeneExtractor/README.md

 The user can specify the vulgar file, i.e. the output file produced by Exonerate, that corresponds to the input sequences.
 This avoids aligning all reads against the reference(s) again, if only the MGE parameters are changed.

 ** Caution: ** MGE can only find obvious inconsistencies between the sequence input files and the vulgar file.
-If the vulgar file contains only partial results, this will not be noticed and leads to incomplete results.
+If the vulgar file contains only partial results (e.g. from a previous run with less data), this will not be noticed and leads to incomplete results.

 ## Supported Platforms: